 Mixing materials is a marvelous idea to add the eclectic touch to your patio design.
 If you are afraid of playing with flamboyant features in your exterior, you can always start with mixing and matching different paving materials.
 Concrete pavers, wood decking, and natural stone will do wonders if applied by a landscape professional.
 You should keep in mind, though, that in order to achieve balance in your landscape design, you can’t go overboard with all these features.
-With that said, let’s have a look at some brilliant examples of mixing concrete pavers, natural stone, and wood elements in patio designs—al along keeping it both unique and classy.
+With that said, let’s have a look at some brilliant examples of mixing concrete pavers, natural stone, and wood elements in patio designs.

 Also consider missing up the materials.
 Natural stone can be used as accent pieces in a unique patio design.
 Inlays, borders, and accents truly bring a landscape to life, and Natural Stone is great for these features.
 For instance, consider using natural stone to build an outdoor kitchen island finished with a polished granite countertop— a fine addition to a concrete paver patio.